Editor’s Note: This post has been updated with fresh links and new content. 🙂

 On the surface (and depending on what type of conversions you’re tracking), Keyword 1 is performing better than the other Keywords, since it has the lowest cost per acquisition (CPA).

-But as soon as you look at the sales rates, things change.
+But if you look at the sales rates, things change.

 From what you see inside your PPC account (the visible part of the iceberg), your keywords might all be doing great, but below the surface, only a few keywords are actually making you money.

-With this in mind, it’s vital you start looking into what’s actually making business sense.
+With this in mind, it’s vital you start looking into what actually makes business sense.

-By slowly decreasing the size of your iceberg, you’ll be able to spend less money on advertising, improve your sales funnels, and turn your ROI even higher than what it was before.
+By slowly decreasing the size of your iceberg, you’ll be able to spend less money on advertising, improve your sales funnels, and (hopefully) take your ROI higher than ever.

 How To Iceberg Proof Your PPC Campaigns